Quorum: Determination of a quorum

 The chairperson of the group has the responsibility to determine if a quorum is present.
 In addition, any member can raise a point of order about an apparent absence of a quorum.
 Because it is difficult to determine exactly when a quorum was lost, points of order relating to the absence of a quorum are "generally not permitted to affect prior action; but upon clear and convincing proof, such a point of order can be given effect retrospectively by a ruling of the presiding officer, subject to appeal."

 Limited actions in the absence of a quorum

-When a quorum is not met, the assembly can only take limited procedural actions.
+When a quorum is not met, the assembly can take only limited procedural actions.
 These limited actions are to fix the time to which to adjourn, adjourn, recess, or take measures to obtain a quorum, such as a motion that absent members be contacted during a recess.

 Any other business that is conducted is not valid unless it is ratified at a later meeting where a quorum is present.
 However, there is no obligation to ratify such action and those responsible may be punished for their actions.